Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Introduction

-So far from the best of our knowledge, experimental community~\cite{1Ku:2019lgj,9sulpizio2019visualizing} observed the Poiseuille's flow pattern of electrons in graphene, which indirectly reflects the existence of the non-zero viscosity, but the experimental measurement of this shear viscosity coefficient for GF is missing.
-From the theoretical side, we get only Refs.~\cite{24PhysRevLett.103.025301, Vignale,CWA}, where microscopic expressions of shear viscosity have been addressed.
-In this context, one can get a long list of Refs.~\cite{QGP1, QGP2, QGP3, QGP4, QGP5, QGP6, QGP7, QGP8, QGP9, QGP10} (and references therein) for microscopical estimations of shear viscosity for relativistic quark and hadronic matter, expected in high energy heavy ion collision experiments.
-Grossly two classes of frameworks - (1) Kinetic theory approach with relaxation time approximation (RTA)~\cite{QGP1, QGP2, QGP3, QGP4, QGP5, QGP6, QGP7} and (2) Kubo framework~\cite{QGP8, QGP9, QGP10} are adopted by the heavy ion physics community.
-Both frameworks have similar structure at the final level expressions for shear viscosity coefficients with two main components.
-One carries interaction information, called relaxation time, and the remaining part may be called as thermodynamic phase-space of shear viscosity coefficient, which will be function of temperature and chemical potential.
+So far, to the best of our knowledge, experimental community~\cite{1Ku:2019lgj,9sulpizio2019visualizing} observed Poiseuille's flow pattern of electrons in graphene, which indirectly reflects the existence of the non-zero viscosity, but the experimental measurement of this shear viscosity coefficient for GF is missing.
+From the theoretical side, we get only Refs.~\cite{24PhysRevLett.103.025301, Vignale, CWA}, where microscopic expressions of shear viscosity have been addressed.
+In this context, one can get a long list of Refs.~\cite{QGP1, QGP2, QGP3, QGP4, QGP5, QGP6, QGP7, QGP8, QGP9, QGP10} (and references therein) for microscopical estimations of shear viscosity for relativistic quark and hadronic matter, expected in high-energy heavy ion collision experiments.
+Grossly, two classes of frameworks - (1) Kinetic theory approach with relaxation time approximation (RTA)~\cite{QGP1, QGP2, QGP3, QGP4, QGP5, QGP6, QGP7} and (2) Kubo framework~\cite{QGP8, QGP9, QGP10} are adopted by the heavy ion physics community.
+Both frameworks have a similar structure at the final level expressions for shear viscosity coefficients with two main components.
+One carries interaction information, called relaxation time, and the remaining part may be called the thermodynamic phase-space of shear viscosity coefficient, which will be a function of temperature and chemical potential.
 If we analyze the shear viscosity expression of graphene also from Ref.~\cite{24PhysRevLett.103.025301}, then we can identify these two components.
-Present work has zoomed in this structure via a systematic calculation of this shear viscosity of GF in relaxation time approximation method and compared with corresponding structures for NRF and URF.
-Here, one of our aims is to compare the thermodynamic phase-space component of shear viscosity coefficient for these three cases - G, NR, and UR.
+The present work has zoomed in on this structure via a systematic calculation of the shear viscosity of GF using the relaxation time approximation method and compared with corresponding structures for NRF and URF.
+Here, one of our aims is to compare the thermodynamic phase-space component of the shear viscosity coefficient for these three cases - G, NR, and UR.